think-mm/enblog/input/posts/2009/02-16-my-religious-belief.md

 <ol>
 	<li>October 1836 to January 1839. -- F.D. </li>
 	<li>Mrs Darwin annotated this passage (from "and have never since doubted"... to "damnable doctrine") in her own handwriting.
 She writes: -- "I should dislike the passage in brackets to be published.
 It seems to me raw.
 Nothing can be said too severe upon the doctrine of everlasting punishment for disbelief -- but very few now wd. call that 'Christianity,' (tho' the words are there.)
 There is the question of verbal inspiration comes in too.
 E.D."
 Oct 1882.
 This was written six months after her husband's death, in a second copy of the Autobiography in Francis's handwriting.
 The passage was not published. -- N.B. </li>
 	<li>My father asks whether we are to believe that the forms are preordained of the broken fragments of rock which are fitted together by man to build his houses.
 If not, why should we believe that the variations of domestic animals or plants are preordained for the sake of the breeder?
-"But if we give up the principle in one case, ... no shadow of reason can be assigned for the belief that variations alike in nature and the result of the same general laws, which have been the groundwork through natural selection of the formation of the most perfectly adapted animals in the world, man included, were intentionally and specially guided." -- <em>Variations of Animals and Plants</em>, 1st Edit. vol. ii. p.
+"But if we give up the principle in one case, ... no shadow of reason can be assigned for the belief that variations alike in nature and the result of the same general laws, which have been the groundwork through natural selection of the formation of the most perfectly adapted animals in the world, man included, were intentionally and specially guided." -- *Variations of Animals and Plants*, 1st Edit. vol. ii. p.
 431 -- F.D. </li>
 	<li>"together with use or habit" added later.
 The many corrections and alterations in this sentence show his increasing preoccupation with the possibility of other forces at work besides Natural Selection. -- N.B. </li>
 	<li>Addendum added later to end of paragraph -- N.B. </li>
 	<li>Addendum of four lines added later.
 In Charles MS. copy the interleaved addition is in his eldest son's hand.
 In Francis's copy it is in Charles own hand . </li>
 	<li>Added later.
 Emma Darwin wrote and asked Frank to omit this sentence when he was editing the Autobiography in 1885.
 The letter is as follows: --
 <blockquote><dd>"Emma Darwin to her son Francis 1885.My dear Frank,

-There is one sentence in the Autobiography which I very much wish to omit, no doubt partly because your father's opinion that <em>all</em> morality has grown up by evolution is painful to me; but also because where this sentence comes in, it gives one a sort of chock -- and would give an opening to say, however unjustly, that he considered all spiritual beliefs no higher than hereditary aversions or likings, such as the fear of monkeys towards snakes.
+There is one sentence in the Autobiography which I very much wish to omit, no doubt partly because your father's opinion that *all* morality has grown up by evolution is painful to me; but also because where this sentence comes in, it gives one a sort of chock -- and would give an opening to say, however unjustly, that he considered all spiritual beliefs no higher than hereditary aversions or likings, such as the fear of monkeys towards snakes.

 I think the disrespectful aspect would disappear if the first part of the conjecture was left without the illustration of the instance of monkeys and snakes.
 I don't think you need to consult William about this omission, as it would not change the whole gist of the Autobiograohy.
 I should wish if possible to avoid giving pain to your father's religious friends who are deeply attached to him, and I picture to myself the way that sentence would strike them, even those so liberal as Ellen Tollett and Laura, much more Admiral Sullivan, Aunt Caroline, &amp;c., and even the old servants.

 </dd><dd>Yours, dear Frank,
  E.D."</dd></blockquote>
-This letter appeared in <em>Emma Darwin</em> by Henrietta Litchfield in the privately printed edition from the Cambridge University Press in 1904.
+This letter appeared in *Emma Darwin* by Henrietta Litchfield in the privately printed edition from the Cambridge University Press in 1904.
 In John Murray's public edition of 1915 it was omitted. -- N.B.

  </li>
 </ol>
 <p align="center"><span style="font-size: medium;"><a href="https://gold.mukto-mona.com/Special_Event_/Darwin_day/2009/index.htm">Darwin Day 2009</a></span></p>

+*TODO: Add references, ref links are broken*

+Additional Tags:
+  - darwin's religious belief
+  - agnostic
+  - abolished his faith